Naima Mora: Winning America's Next Top Model Cycle 4

-Mora was the fifth woman (after Rebecca Epley, Christina Murphy, Keenyah Hill and Brita Petersons) chosen for the top fourteen to compete on the UPN reality television show America's Next Top Model Cycle 4.
-Over her stay, she was voted Covergirl of the Week ten times in a row, won four challenges which she shared with Tiffany Richardson, Kahlen Rondot, Lluvy Gomez, Christina Murphy, Michelle Deighton, Tatiana Dante, Keenyah Hill and Brittany Brower, and received two first call-outs both in Cape Town, South Africa.
+Mora was the fifth contestant (after Rebecca Epley, Christina Murphy, Keenyah Hill and Brita Petersons) chosen for the top fourteen to compete on the UPN reality television show America's Next Top Model Cycle 4.
+Over her stay, she was voted Covergirl of the Week all ten times in a row, won four challenges which she shared with Tiffany Richardson, Kahlen Rondot, Lluvy Gomez, Christina Murphy, Michelle Deighton, Tatiana Dante, Keenyah Hill and Brittany Brower, and received two first call-outs both in Cape Town, South Africa.
 Mora had only one appearance in the bottom two where she survived over eventual Cycle 17: All Stars contestant, Brittany Brower.
 In the final judging, the judges selected Mora over the runner-up Kahlen Rondot.

 America's Next Top Model Cycle 5

-After Bre Scullark was eliminated, Mora appeared in the season finale of Cycle 5 alongside Cycle 3 Winner, Eva Pigford to participate in the final runway show with the final two models, Nik Pace and Nicole Linkletter.
+After eventual Cycle 17: All Stars contestant, Bre Scullark, was eliminated, Mora appeared in the season finale of Cycle 5 alongside Cycle 3 Winner, Eva Pigford to participate in the final runway show with the finalists, Nik Pace and Nicole Linkletter.

 America's Next Top Model Cycle 6

-Mora appeared as a guest in a Cycle 6 episode where the top twelve women completed their second challenge after watching the Gen Art Fashion Show.
+Mora appeared as a guest in a Cycle 6 episode where the top twelve contestants completed their second challenge after watching the Gen Art Fashion Show.
+Nnenna Agba won this challenge and chose her fellow contestants Jade Cole and Gina Choe to participate in the prize.